-- 6.8 Vehicle collision loads on highway bridge supports and superstructures.
-Where bridges over carriageways have piers located within 4.5m of an edge of the carriageway (ref 3.2.9.1 and figure 1), these shall be designed to withstand vehicle collision loads.
-Vehicle collision loads on abutments need not be considered.
-Where bridges over carriageways have a headroom clearance of less than 5.7 metres, the vehicles collision load on superstructures shall be considered. - 6.8.1 Nominal load on supports.
+6.8 Vehicle collision loads on highway bridge supports and superstructures.
+The design of highway bridges for vehicle collision loads shall be in accordance with the appropriate Standard given in the DMRB.
+The following Clauses 6.8.1 to 6.8.6 may still be applicable in certain circumstances where agreed with the appropriate authority, see also 7.2.

+6.8.1 Nominal loads on supports.
 The nominal loads are given in table 15 together with their direction and height of application, and shall be considered as acting horizontally on bridge supports.
 All of the loads given in table 15 shall be applied concurrently.
-The loads shall be considered to be transmitted from the safety fence provided at the supports \\ with residual loads acting above the safety fence.
+The loads shall be considered to be transmitted from the safety fence provided at the supports with residual loads acting above the safety fence.